Eye Nutrition in Edmonton

 Vitamin C-rich foods include:

-- Tomatoes, broccoli, and potatoes
+• Tomatoes, broccoli, red bell peppers, and potatoes

 The retina naturally contains a high amount of fatty acids.
 Vitamin E helps maintain healthy eyes and protects those fatty acids from oxidative stress.
 A lack of vitamin E can increase the risk of retinal degeneration and, in extreme cases, blindness.